 The final hard as planned in both the Admiralty and Director of Fortifications and Works drawings is for a simple 2 berth LST hard.
 The concrete access road provided access from Herbert Walker Avenue alongside Dock Gate 8.
 The concrete hardstanding led to a slope in the park’s sea wall where flexible matting had been laid to allow vessels to ground safely.
 The wall of Southampton Docks alongside negated the need for dolphins, but there were a number of bollards both in the park and along Berth 101.

 However, there are a number of differences between the original drawings and views of the hard in post D-Day photographs.
 The first is the quite obvious addition of railway tracks.
 The reconnaissance of the site did in fact note that there was a Director of Transportation proposal to use the site as a train ferry loading point, and queried whether the two schemes could be combined.
 This clearly did happen, and photographs of the hard in the immediate aftermath of D-Day suggest it was done before the invasion.

 The second alteration is to the shape of the concrete apron.
 There is a definite extension to the east side of the apron visible in photographs that does not appear on the plans.
 Such a shape gives more space for vehicles to reverse and could well be an on the spot modification that was made during construction.
 Alternatively it may be related to the installation of the railway tracks.

-In the build up to D-Day, the Southampton hards were primarily used by Forces J and G. Hard S1’s known schedule is as follows:
+In the build up to D-Day, the Southampton hards were primarily used by Forces J and G.

 Hard S1 is the only one of the four Southampton hards to have any extant remains still visible today.
-The concrete approach road runs from Herbert walker Avenue into Mayflower Park, avoiding the two manhole covers that are still there.
+The concrete approach road runs from Herbert Walker Avenue into Mayflower Park, avoiding the two manhole covers that are still there.
 There is clear evidence that much of the apron – including the slight extension to the east – remains under the tarmac laid for the basketball court.